sinistersnare/aams/README.md

 ## Future Work / TODO ##

-I also plan on implementing Delimited Continuations instead of one-shot continuations.
-DCs are much more efficient and powerful.
+I also plan on implementing Delimited Continuations instead of full-shot, undelimited, escaping continuations.
+DCs are much more efficient and usable.
 Hopefully after I get the analysis finished, I can start on this!

-I want to extend the machines semantics to cover most of [SinScheme](https://github.com/sinistersnare/SinScheme).
+I want to extend the machines semantics to cover an early pass of [SinScheme](https://github.com/sinistersnare/SinScheme).
 That way, I can do a static analysis of it, and perform real optimizations on it.
-This is a a stretch goal, but I think its doable!
+This is a a stretch goal, but I think it's doable!

 * Right now, continuations dont take value stores.
 Is there some weird behavior that can come about if a value is mutated with `set!` and then when its time to read the continuation, a wrong value is propogated?
 * In rust code, use a `KAddr` type for the KStore?
 Better typesafety.